 In short, community work is one of these beautiful examples where everyone is happy to participate and everyone benefits - clear and simple.

-In terms of the "green" aspects of a responsible business, while we believe there is merit in new green technologies, we believe that the most obvious key to a sustainable use of resources is to simply limit
+In terms of the resource aspects of a responsible business, while we believe there is merit in new green technologies, we believe that the most obvious key to a sustainable use of resources is to simply limit

 the use of water and electricity.

 We do this by appealing to our guests to give up a little comfort: apart from our new luxury eco villas, there is no air-con and there is only sun-warmed water.

 Our guests are, on the whole, supportive of this philosophy and are quite happy to give up these creature comforts in exchange for a rustic natural feel and so as to do their part for conservation.

 We continue to expand on these ideas.
-In 2012 for instance, we piloted the first totally chemical-free method to combat mosquitos, and we installed WiFi in order
+In 2012 for instance, we introduced a chemical-free method to combat mosquitos, and we installed WiFi in order

 to assist our staff's IT development and to plug them more firmly into the wider world.